T-Onix/Onix-phisher/README.md

 ## Installation

-- Run this command on your cmd and type yes
+- Run this command on your terminal and type yes
 ```
 ssh -R 80:localhost:80 nokey@localhost.run
 ```